 A tool for tracing use of the JNI in Android apps

-A Frida module to trace use of the JNI API in Android apps.
+A Frida based tool to trace use of the JNI API in Android apps.

 Native libraries contained within Android Apps often make use of the JNI API to

 utilize the Android Runtime.
 Tracking those calls through

 manual reverse engineering can be a slow and painful process.

 as a dynamic analysis tracing tool similar to frida-trace or strace but for